ChloeA27/Recommendation_of_medicine_by_drug_reviews_NLP/README.md

         Extreme rating score added
         method: to address up the importance of sentiment of side effect in medicine domain, and side effect grouped by drugs.

+**Modeling：**
+  1. pre-trained BERT model:
+       mapping sentiment labels
+       dynamic padding: (auto check max length in review) dynamic truncation: (auto cut over 512 limit)
+       '''BERT requires fixed-length input for all sequences in a batch.
+Shorter sequences are padded with special tokens (usually [PAD]) to match the maximum length.''' due to the resources limit, so try to use alternative lightweight model:
+     DistilBERT model:

+**Compare performances：**

+**Further Development：**
+    1. try to utilize available resources to access the large language model, maybe take long time and also need large computer resources
+    2. try to deploy the model

 **Reference：**

 1. side effect database：